 Customers do not mind paying extra if the experience is delightful.
 When needs are fulfilled, and expectations met, they will reward the brand by giving them business.
 It’s customers’ way of rewarding you.
 They will anticipate the stellar experience you provided them every time they avail of your products and services or do business with you.
 This continued relationship ensures a steady rise in your revenue.

-Improves Brand Advocacy
+Boosts Brand Advocacy

 Customers love to talk.
 Good, bad, or moderate — whatever the experience they might face during their brand journey, you can count on customers to voice their opinions.
 When the business prioritizes them, they feel happy, speak about their good experiences, and become brand advocates by choice.
 Good brand advocacy is more valuable than advertising and marketing.
 Potential customers want to know about the experiences of existing customers before making a choice.
 If you want your brand or product to be the topic of good conversations, being customer centric is one way to attain that.

-How do you make your business customer centric?
+How to make your business customer centric?

 Customer centricity is a core value that organizations need to imbibe within.
 It lies strategically between Customer Experience (CX), Customer Value, and Customer Lifecycle.